Cybersecurity and aging tech: Protecting your organization from hidden threats

 Investing in up-to-date hardware: It can help ensure compatibility with the latest security protocols and facilitates the implementation of robust security measures without compromising system performance.

-Following these steps can help your organization by protecting your data, improving stability, system availability and speed, while greatly improving business processes with new functionalities.
+about the risks associated with outdated hardware and the importance of following security best practices can help to contribute to a more resilient cybersecurity posture.Following these steps can help your organization by protecting your data, improving stability, system availability and speed, while greatly improving business processes with new functionalities.

 Planning ahead

 A TELUS Business account manager or virtual CIO (vCIO) team member can help you plan for the future.
-It is important to have a device refresh plan in place to ensure that your organization and your team can function optimally and maintain adequate device security.
+It's important to have a device refresh plan in place to ensure that your organization and your team can function optimally and maintain adequate device security.
 We can help you determine how many devices within your organization are vulnerable and help you create a strategy for upgrades that makes sense for your business.

 Authored by: